-The father of missing University of Florida student Christian Aguilar believes a body matching the teenager's description is his son, he said at a press conference Saturday.
+FLORIDA - The father of missing University of Florida student Christian Aguilar believes a body matching the teenager's description is his son, he said at a press conference over the weekend.

 Aguilar traveled from Miami to Gainesville Saturday to identify his son's body after investigators told him two hunters found human remains in Levy County.